ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 Objective: Accurately predict RNA 3D coordinates by unifying:
 	1. A torsion-based pipeline (stages for 2D adjacency → torsion angles → optionally forward kinematics).
 	2. An AlphaFold 3–style pairwise trunk (MSA-based or single-sequence-based Pairformer with triangular updates, pair embeddings).
 	3. A unified latent that merges local geometry (torsion + adjacency) with global pairwise constraints.
 	4. A Diffusion model that conditions on that unified latent to iteratively refine or generate final 3D coordinates.
 	5. A short Energy Minimization step (plus multi-sample approach) to yield a final ensemble and choose the best structure(s).

 Key Emphasis
-	•	Preventing “too many optional pieces” that undermine synergy.
+	•	Preventing "too many optional pieces" that undermine synergy.
 	•	Ensuring adjacency is used effectively in both torsion and pairwise modules.
-	•	Aligning residue indexing so the staged pipeline’s angles match the Pairformer’s pair embeddings.
+	•	Aligning residue indexing so the staged pipeline's angles match the Pairformer's pair embeddings.
 	•	Using a single final generator (Diffusion) that sees both local angle constraints and global pair embeddings, delivering more accurate final 3D structures.

 ⸻